Will PSD2 and the Payment Accounts Directive help Overdrafts to disrupt the Credit Card?

 After PAD and PSD2, a strategic question may arise for EU Credit Institutions – could an Overdraft on a Payment Account be a better option than a Credit Card for delivering unsecured credit to complex and very valuable customers?

 Clayton Christensen theorised that sustaining technologies foster improved product performance.
-Apple Pay can be viewed as a sustaining for unsecured consumer credit offered on Credit Cards, by incrementally improving the utility of the Credit Card as a payment product.
+Apple Pay can be viewed as a sustaining #technology for unsecured consumer credit offered on Credit Cards, by incrementally improving the utility of the Credit Card as a payment product.
 Consumers that regularly use a Credit Card for unsecured credit now have a wider and more modern range of options on how to use that Credit Card for payments.

 Occasionally, however, disruptive technologies emerge: technologies that result in worse product performance, at least in the near-term.
 Disruptive technologies bring to a market a very different value proposition than had been available previously.
 Generally, disruptive technologies underperform established products in mainstream markets but they have other features that a few fringe (and generally new) customers value.
 The use by Public Authorities of PSD2 Payment Initiation Services on “Payment Accounts with basic features” can be regarded as an early “fringe” usage.